Azure-Samples/java-microservices-aca-lab/docs/06_lab_automation/06_openlab_automation.md

 After you complete this lab, you will be able to:

 - Get familiar with the azd tool.
-- Deploy the petclinic solution (with AI) to new ACA environment.
+- Deploy the petclinic solution (with AI) to your Azure Container Apps environment.
 - Test your setup.

 ![lab 6 overview](../../images/acalab6.png)